Skip to content

 filterGroups

-This option is needed to filter endpoint groups.
+This option is used to filter endpoint groups.

-You can pass string or array of strings or regular expression which will be comparing with group name.
+You can pass string or array of strings or regular expression which will be compared with the group name.

-Also you can pass function to manual filter endpoint groups.
+You can also pass a function to manually filter endpoint groups.

 namespace